adamspanier/Distributed-Systems-Security/Documentation/Methodology.md

 3. _Programmable Logic Controller Blockchain_
 4. _Programmable Logic Controller Fingerprinting_

+The following terms are used due to emergent terminology in applying the search method:
+1. _IIoT_
+2. _Industry 4.0_

 The following Databases will be used in this literature search:
 1. _IEEE Xplore_
 2._ The ACM Digital Library_